 I have been holding on for the long Easter weekend.
-Usually, I don’t remember when it is, but this year I have been planning to go home and rest.
+Usually, I don’t remember when it is, but I have been planning to go home and rest this year.
 It’s been so lovely.
 An afternoon by Bournemouth beach, a roast dinner and wine, topped off by Easter eggs.
 I needed time out from London, a rest from work, and some time with my family.
-It’s easy to be busy, but sometimes we busy ourselves so much that we don’t spend quality time with the people we should do, and doing the things that nourish us.
+It’s easy to be busy, but sometimes we busy ourselves so much that we don’t spend quality time with the people we should and doing the things that nourish us.

 Top Tipsfor Easter Weekend

-It’s not always possible to get away, but it’s important to get out of your environment, even for just one day.
+It’s not always possible to get away, but getting out of your environment is important, even for just one day.
 Getting away helps to give you perspective.
-It’s Stress Management Awareness Month, and this year the theme is community.
+It’s Stress Management Awareness Month, and the theme is community this year.
 It’s been difficult for many of us to face social isolation, loneliness and not be around friends and family over the past couple of years.Shielding really was a struggle!

 1. Spend quality time with loved ones

 The pandemic was a strange period of our lives, where our worlds became very small.
-Mine especially as I spent months in my bedroom.
-We didn’t see our families for a long time yet set up WhatsApp groups with our next-door neighbours.
+Mine, especially as I spent months in my bedroom.
+We didn’t see our families for long, yet we set up WhatsApp groups with our next-door neighbours.
 Feeling lonely has a negative impact on mental health.
 Research suggests that it is associated with an increased risk of depression, anxiety, low self-esteem, sleep problems and increased stress.
-Spending time with people is so key to minimising our stress levels, and for positive mental health.
+Spending time with people is key to minimising our stress levels and positive mental health.

 2. Be intentional with your time